 - Innovative horizontal design saves space

-- Lights indicate when it’s time to change filters
+- Lights indicate when it’s time to make a filter change

 - Filters last longer than most other under sink systems